 Offshore wind is a growing market concentrated in the UK and Europe, where over 90% of the world’s offshore wind farms have been built to date.

-There are high levels of synergy between the offshore wind and oil and gas supply chains, particularly in the areas of project management, array cables, substations, foundations, installation support, and operations & maintenance.
+There are high levels of synergy between the offshore wind and oil and gas supply chains, particularly in the areas of project management, array cables, substations, foundations, installation support, and operations and maintenance.

 Three Scottish offshore wind farms with a combined value of £3 billion will begin construction in 2017, contributing to the £18 billion of UK offshore wind investment that is forecast between 2016 and 2020.